elyarenom3/wellbeing_llm/README.md

 We kept a curated JSON (`data/wellbeing_content.json`) with clearly tagged micro‑interventions that are safe and broadly applicable.
 This keeps the system deterministic, explainable, and easy to extend without needing a heavy RAG stack.
-For a larger library, plug a vector DB (Chroma, FAISS) and swap `retrieval.py` to embed titles/summaries and search by cosine similarity.

 ## Provider‑agnostic LLM